Employee Benefit Plan Highlights

 Guardian Dental Insurance is offered to full-time employees: A Low Option or a High Option is offered.

-There are two parts to an employee’s Retirement Plan at CBHC.
+Retirement Plans (VALIC): There are two parts to an employee’s Retirement Plan at CBHC.
 CBHC has a VALIC Financial Advisor visit the work site on a regular basis to assist the employee with their retirement planning, administration of their accounts, and fund selections.

 - CBHC 403(b) Plan: CBHC provides a 9% employer contribution to a VALIC retirement account for the employee – after one full year of employment service of 1,000 hours or more (not to exceed 80 paid hours in a pay period).
 Continued contributions are made by the agency on a bi-weekly basis.
 However, the employee must work at least 1,000 hours to be eligible for the CBHC contribution for each following year.
 Contributions do not come out of an employee’s pay.
-There is a three-year vesting period for the employee to be eligible for the CBHC contributions.
+There is a 6-year graded vesting period for the employee to be eligible for the CBHC contributions.
 At that time the employee can also define the fund for the CBHC contribution, obtain a loan if they qualify, and make withdrawals under plan and IRS criteria.

 - Employee Voluntary 403(b) Plan: Employees may make voluntary pre-tax contributions to a 403(b) plan or after-tax contributions to a Roth IRA (immediately after hire).
 There is no waiting period!
 Money contributed to the employee voluntary account does belong to the employee; however, withdrawal is subject to plan definitions, fund definitions, and IRS regulations.
 The employee is always 100% vested in their own contributions; but it is subject to fund fluctuations.